-The University of Tasmania Act has established an Academic Senate, with responsibility for advising the Council on all academic matters relating to the University.
+The University of Tasmania Act 1992 established an Academic Senate.
+The function of the Academic Senate is to advise the University Council on all academic matters relating to the University.

 The Academic Senate elects its own Chair and Deputy Chair.